toneengo/aeregui/README.md

 $ cmake -S . -B build -G "Ninja"
 $ cmake --build build
 ```
-4. Copy the output file (build\aeregui.lib) into your project, and link it.
+4. Copy the output file (build\texgui.lib) into your project, and link it.